fqlenos/aempsconn/README.md

 ## Handling errors
 The library comes with custom exceptions for error handling.
 This exceptions are the following:
-- _aempsconn.errors.ConnectionFailure_
-Custom exception related to the timeout.

 - _aempsconn.errors.HTTPFailure_
 Custom exception related to the HTTP requests.